 Key Takeaways

-- Retaliation Is Illegal: Federal law prohibits employers from punishing employees for filing EEOC complaints—full stop.
+- Retaliation Is Illegal: Federal law prohibits employers from punishing employees for filing Equal Employment Opportunity Commission complaints.

 - It's Not Just Firing: Demotions, pay cuts, schedule changes, harassment, and other adverse actions can all be retaliation.

-You reported harassment to HR.
+You reported harassment to human resources.
 Nothing changed.
-You filed a complaint with the EEOC.
+You filed a complaint with the Equal Employment Opportunity Commission.
 Three weeks later, you were terminated for "performance issues" that were never mentioned before.
 Your employer says the timing is coincidental.
-You know better.
+You need evidence that shows whether it was.

 The Law Is Clear: Retaliation Is Prohibited